-What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) Decision to close against national scientific advice & government policy.
-ALL 4x 4 = 20 The Government has made it clear that it's intention that schools will only be closed as a last resort and other measures to reduce the spread of the virus will be taken first.
-Special Schools are highly likely to remain open throughout.
-Continue to monitor DfE, PHE, LA, HSE guidance, amend risk assessment and take any decision to close accordingly.
-2x 4 = 8 Spread of Covid- 19 between pupils; staff; families of pupils/ staff.
+What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) Decision to reopen against national scientific advice & government policy ALL 5 x 4 = 20 The Government has made it clear that it's intention is for all schools to be open to all students in September.
+Continue to monitor DfE, SAGE and PHE guidance and amend risk assessment and decision to open accordingly.
+Official Government review due 11/08/20.
+1 x 4 = 4 Decision to reopen against local assessment of transmission risk ALL 5 x 4 = 20 The Trust continues to monitor the local situation using data from PHE surveillance and local advice from the Director of Public Health.
+2 x 4 = 8 Spread of Covid- 19 between pupils; staff; families of pupils/ staff.
 ALL 4 x 4 = 16 Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school N.B.
 There will always be residual risk from those who are asymptomatic.
-Communicate with pupils and staff that if they feel unwell or have tested positive for Covid-19 in the last 10 days they must not attend school.
-Communicate with parents that if pupils feel unwell or have tested positive for Covid-19 in the last 10 days they must not attend school.
+Communicate with pupils and staff that if they feel unwell or have tested positive for Covid-19 in the last 7 days they must not attend school.
+Communicate with parents that if pupils feel unwell or have tested positive for Covid-19 in the last 7 days they must not attend school.
 Communicate with staff, students and others that if they are displaying symptoms they should get tested for Covid-19.
 Communicate with visitors and contractors, that access to site is only possible with no symptoms, by following school procedures and practices and where appropriate carrying out a separate risk assessment.
 Publicise the 'Guidance for Households with Possible Coronavirus Infection', and communicate to students, staff and parents that household should isolate for 14 days if someone in the household displays symptoms or they are told to by NHS Track and Trace 2 x 4 = 8 5 x 4 = 20 Take steps to reduce the risk when anybody starts to display symptoms in a school setting passing on the infection to others.
-Follow Trust guidance 'Dealing with confirmed or Suspected Cases' (v3 as at 2/11/20).
-This is available on the 'Trust Matters' Share-Point.
-If you cannot access this, you can request a copy by e-mailing becamv@beckfoot.org 3 x 4= 12 3 x4 2.
-Wear face coverings in communal areas School staff must wear a face mask when entering school until they get to their bubble.
-When in bubble they do not need to wear a covering unless they wish to.
-2 x 4 = 8
+See Trust procedure on "Dealing with Confirmed or Suspected Cases" Follow guidance 'What to do if someone develops symptoms of coronavirus (COVID-19) whilst at an educational setting".
+If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age and needs of the child, with appropriate adult supervision if required.
+Ideally, a window should be opened for ventilation.
+If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.
+N.B.
+Government guidance states "A fluid-resistant surgical face mask should be worn by the supervising adult if a distance of 2 3 x 4= 12